amethyst/amethyst/README.md

 ## Contributing

-We are a community project that welcomes contributions from anyone.
+Amethyst is a community-based project that welcomes contributions from anyone.

-If you're interested in helping out, please read the [contribution guidelines][cm] file before getting started.
+If you're interested in helping out, please read the [contribution guidelines][cm] before getting started.

-We have a [good first issue][gfi] category that groups all issues or feature request that can be made without having an extensive knowledge of rust or amethyst.
-Working on those issues is a good, if not the best way to learn.
+We have a [good first issue][gfi] category that groups all issues or feature requests that can be made without having an extensive knowledge of Rust or Amethyst.
+Working on those issues is a good, if not the best, way to learn.

 If you think you are not ready to code yet, you can still contribute by reviewing code written by other members of the community.
-In fact, code reviews ensures that the code that gets added to amethyst is of the highest quality as possible.
-Pull requests available for reviews are [here][pr].
+Code reviews ensure that code merged into Amethyst is of the highest quality as possible.
+Pull requests that are available for reviews can be found [here][pr].

-If for some reason we don't have any open PR or good first issues (that would be a good thing), you can look through the [issue tracker][it].
+If for some reason we don't have any open PRs in need of a review nor any good first issues (that would be a good thing), feel free to consult our [issue tracker][it].

 [cm]: docs/CONTRIBUTING.md
 [pr]: https://github.com/amethyst/amethyst/pulls